Graduate Medical Education

-Largo Medical Center is the home of the largest osteopathic teaching program in the southeastern United States.
+Largo Medical Center is the home to one of the largest osteopathic teaching program in the southeastern United States.
 Our program is dedicated to providing the highest quality graduate medical education for those who come to Largo Medical Center from the nation’s 23 osteopathic medical schools.
 We are excited and honored to extend to you this opportunity to participate in our Postgraduate Medical Education Program.
 We, the Board of Trustees, the Medical Staff, and the employees believe that continuing your education here at Largo Medical Center would be a vital, meaningful part of your medical training.

 Our dynamic clinical teaching faculty and staff are eager to share with you their knowledge and experience.
 Largo Medical Center’s teaching staff is a combination of both Doctors of Osteopathic and Allopathic Medicine.
 The "hands on" approach to teaching and learning in our Postgraduate Medical Education Program will provide you with priceless opportunities to participate in patient care and management.
 Largo Medical Center is affiliated with Nova Southeastern University and the University of South Florida Morsani College of Medicine.

 We are proud of our hospital's achievements, the quality of care and the many important services and educational programs we provide to the people of our community.
 It is our hope that you soon will become a part of our exceptional team of medical professionals here at Largo Medical Center.
 We look forward to working with you in your endeavors to achieve your medical career goals.